BrainStormYourWayIn/sierra/README.md

 if __name__ == '__main__':
     app.run()
 ```
+First, the directory structure needs to get sorted before running this.
+Run the code outside of `templates/`.

 Here with `write_to_template()`, you can name your HTML file and call the function which takes only that argument to write the file into the
 `templates/` folder.

-Move `style.css` manually into the desired folder.
+Move `style.css` manually into the `static/`.
 On `<link rel=stylesheet href=style.css>`, change the `href` attribute and voila!

 Of course, you can also define the functions in separate files and import it.
-The directory structure needs to be sorted out first before running this.
-Run the code outside of `templates/`.

 Sierra can also be used standalone without Flask, like this: